 Fund a large purchase, like buying a new car

-Providers charge a money transfer fee when you complete a money transfer.
-It can be up to 4% of the balance you are transferring.
+When you carry out a money transfer, you’ll usually need to pay a transfer fee.
+This can be up to 4% of the balance you are transferring.

 For example, if you want to transfer £2,000 and there's a 3% balance transfer fee, the fee would be £60.
 This would make your credit card balance £2,060.